Python3pkg/ClipCloud/readme.md

 - `screenshot`: Take a screenshot and upload it.
 If no arguments are specified, the enitre primary screen is used.
 - `history [number_of_items]`: Show a history of the files you've uploaded previously. defaults to the last 10 records.
 - `record <operation> <id>`: Do something with a previously uploaded file. `id` specifies which file to upload. `operation` can be either `reupload`, `open_remote` or `open_local`.
+- `text [extension]`: Share the contents of your clipboard.
+Currently uploads to Dropbox, support for Github Gists planned.
+Extenstion defaults to `.txt`.

 ##Options
 - `-s` `--share`: Specify what to do with the link to the upload file.
 Current options are sharing to Facebook, Twitter, Email or setting the clipboard.
 Defaults to `clipboard`.